-Best VoIP Phone Service For 2015: Nextiva
+Best VoIP Phone Service: Nextiva

 If you’re looking to setup a business VoIP system, we recommend Nextiva.
 Based on this comprehensive review of the top VoIP providers by Fit Small Business, Nextiva as the best VoIP provider based on price, customer service, reliability and customer satisfaction.

 At around $45/month per user with unlimited nationwide calling, Nextiva is one of the best-priced business VoIP providers.
 There are some less expensive services out there, but Nextiva gives you the most features and the best customer support for the price.

 They’re the only service that gives small businesses a dedicated account rep to help with setup, which can be a huge help when you’re trying to install phones or set up your auto attendant.
 They offer all the key features including call queues, call transfers, music on hold, call conferencing and more.
 One perk is they’ll even hire a professional to record your auto attendant or voicemail greeting for you.

 Nextiva is also one of the larger VoIP services, recently adding several hundred employees.
 Other providers, like Phone.com, are smaller and not growing as rapidly.
 Given the huge benefit of scale in providing VoIP, it’s possible smaller providers will have to merge or go out of business.
 Thus, Nextiva is a good choice for those looking longer down the line.